kundajelab/chipseq_pipeline/README.md

 ### Signal track generation

-Define with -sigtrk [SIG_TRK_GEN_METHOD: aln2rawsig, deeptools) to generate signal track (bigwig).
+Define with `-sigtrk [SIG_TRK_GEN_METHOD: aln2rawsig, deeptools]` to generate signal track (bigwig).

-If you don't want to define parameters like seq, umap, chrsz for every pipeline run, use species file.
+If you don't want to define parameters like `seq`, `umap`, `chrsz` for every pipeline run, use species file.
-Define all species specific parameters in the species file and add parameter '-species [SPECIES: hg19, mm9, ...] -species_file [SPECIES_FILE]'.
+Define all species specific parameters in the species file and add parameter `-species [SPECIES: hg19, mm9, ...] -species_file [SPECIES_FILE]`.

-If you don't want to generate bigwig files, add '-no_bw'.
+If you don't want to generate bigwig files, add `-no_bw`.

-In order to generate signal track using macs2 do not use '-sigtrk macs2'.
-Use '-callpeak macs2' instead.
+In order to generate signal track using macs2 do not use `-sigtrk macs2`.
+Use `-callpeak macs2` instead.

 1) using align2rawsignal ( converts tagalign to bigwig, final_stage >= xcor )
 ```